scirill/tasks-app-demo/README.md

 Multiple users can use the same boards on different devices at the same time.
 How to use:
 - To create new task use the '+' button
-- For each task once hover over, you will see operations options (move task arrows and delete a task)
+- For each task once hover over, you will see operations options (move task arrows and delete a task), the operations allow to move the task to different section or to delete it completely.
 - To edit task description, double-click on it.

 ## Project setup